 Andrew helps businesses register Intellectual Property Rights throughout the world and advises on commercial exploitation, enforcement and defence of those rights.
 He also carries out due diligence and advises on IP portfolio management.

-IAM Patent 1000, 2021 says “On the automotive side, Andrew Mackenzie communicates almost telepathically with R&D teams as a former design engineer for Jaguar Cars; he recently helped Federal-Mogul Powertrain to protect its cleantech systems for hybrid and battery vehicles.”
+IAM Patent 1000, 2021 says “On the automotive side, Andrew Mackenzie communicates almost telepathically with R&D teams… he recently helped Federal-Mogul Powertrain to protect its cleantech systems for hybrid and battery vehicles.”
 Previous IAM Patent 1000 said “internationally minded Andrew Mackenzie has a wealth of experience getting problematic applications past EPO examiners and handling knotty opposition and appeal proceedings” and in 2020 says: “Having trained in London and Munich, Andrew Mackenzie is comfortable appearing in proceedings across Europe.
 His automotive and motorsport sector credentials are absolutely top-notch”.

 He is a Legal 500 “Recommended Lawyer” over multiple years and has recently been described by The Legal 500 as “personable, articulate and a good listener”.
 He is listed as one of the World’s Leading Patent Practitioners in the Intellectual Asset Management Patent 1000, and is recommended there for his “outstanding prosecution practice” and also as “a go-to guy for … companies that require close attention“.
 He has been recognised also as a “Recommended Prosecution Practitioner”, by IAM 2015-2021.